gkenios/mcpbot/README.md

 An implementation of an MCP client and server, using FastAPI.

 ## To Do
+- [ ] Add metadata to the streaming answer.
 - [ ] Develop a client-side GUI for the MCP client with ReactJS.

 ## Internal Use